UPMC HEALTH PLAN

 Sandra McAnallen, MA, BSN, RNSenior Vice President of Clinical Affairs and Quality Performance, UPMC Insurance Services Division

 Nurses at UPMC Health Plan serve as health coaches to support members in care coordination with their providers.
 Health coaches provide members with detailed patient education and identify barriers to their care.
-This is accomplished through motivational interviewing and other behavioral techniques to assist members in self-management mastery and shared decision making with their providers.
+This is accomplished through motivational interviewing and other behavioral techniques to assist members in self-management mastery and shared decision-making with their providers.
 Health coaches help members navigate the health care system through multiple providers and link them to community resources.
 Our nurses are licensed in several states.
 Health Plan members in all 50 states have access to support from our team.

 Transition coordinators assist with the discharge process for UPMC Health Plan members in selected hospitals by visiting members upon admission, discussing a member’s needs with the nursing staff and attending practitioners, and assisting in discharge planning.
 Transition coordinators help coordinate the treatment and care for members as they are transferred to the next care setting, including home, a skilled nursing or rehab facility, and/or hospice.
 Utilization management nurses review physical health and behavioral health inpatient stays and other prior authorized services.

 Our nurses also can be found in several area skilled nursing facilities to assist members with smooth transition through recovery from an extended illness or adjustment to living in a long-term care setting.
 These nurses partner with advanced practice nurses in the skilled nursing facilities to monitor and treat members to reduce their need to return to the hospital setting for minor acute issues, such as urinary tract infections.

 Advanced practice nurses also are employed by MyHealth@Work centers that give UPMC employees access to nurses who assist them with acute care needs and preventive health care monitoring, including blood pressure measurement.

-UPMC Health Plan also is becoming a place where nursing students are exposed to a broader perspective on health care across the continuum.
-Beginning in the fall of 2012, senior level students enrolled in the Transitions to Leadership course and master’s level students enrolled in the Clinical Nurse Leader program at the University of Pittsburgh School of Nursing have the opportunity for a clinical rotation at UPMC Health Plan.
-Students meet with senior leaders who share key issues and trends in a number of lecture presentations.
-Students participate in care conferences with the interdisciplinary care team and observe problem solving with an integrated care approach.
+Nursing students have a unique opportunity to be exposed to a broader perspective on health care across the continuum with a clinical rotation at UPMC Health Plan.
+Senior level undergraduate students and master’s and doctoral level students enrolled at the University of Pittsburgh School of Nursing participate in care conferences with the interdisciplinary care team and observe problem solving with an interdisciplinary care approach.
 Students shadow care managers, social workers, and lifestyle health coaches by listening to their interactions with members and observe and interact with care managers in the community, in provider offices, and in hospitals.
 Graduate students work on specific projects related to care coordination issues.